iocss/crossass/README.md

 ```

 Although you can do this, you have to repeatedly define the declarations for the elements
-and the source code will get to be unreadable because of the nested module variation(s).
+and the source code will get to be unreadable because of the nested module variant(s).

 As another solution, you might come up with using `@extend`.